garrandall/popular-music-data/tracks/i-do-the-moments.md

 It wants to be, it wants to be, oh, baby, oh, baby

 Each night of my dream
-Ooh, ooh, I'm a king
+Oh oh I'm a king
 My darling, you're my queen

 And when I awake